kiddiRU/Verk1_H1/designDocument/sketch.md

 - Optional = usl homepage, ascii art
 - Win counter
 - points (for Playing / winning?)
+- Tournaments played
+- Club

 ### Club
 - Win counter
 - Teams associated
 - Club colors
 - Name
-- created by the organizer
+- Created by the organizer

-Club has a built in **Empty Club / NO Club** so that teams can be created (Teams always need to join a club when created)
+The Club file should have **Empty Club / NO Club** hardcoded into the text file so that teams can be created (Teams always need to join a club when created)

 Club -> Team -> Player